MatthewAlexanderFisher/MAS2903-Notes/_build/html/_sources/content/chapter2.md

 arises in other models and is known as the *Bayes linear rule*.

-The changes in our beliefs about $\mu$ are summarised in Table {ref}`tab:norknown`{reference-type="ref" reference="tab:norknown"}.
+The changes in our beliefs about $\mu$ are summarised in Table .
 Notice that the posterior mean is greater than the prior mean if and only if the likelihood mode (sample mean) is greater than the prior mean, that is

 $$
 \text{E}[\mu|\underline{x}] > \text{E}[\mu] \quad\iff\quad \textnormal{Mode}(f(\underline{x}|\mu))>\text{E}[\mu].$$